Overview

 Home Page

-The goal is to have a full overview of what is offered on the site and have it easy for the user to choose where they would like to navigate to next, whether that is a specific item, to sign up for an account, or to add a few items to their favorites list.
+Have a full overview of what is offered on the site and have it easy for the user to choose where they would like to navigate to next, whether that is a specific item, to sign up for an account, or to add a few items to their favorites list.

 Browse Page

-For the Browse page, the goal is to help the users get as much information as possible without needing to click to other pages.
+Help the users get as much information as possible without needing to click to other pages.
 Information that is required on this page is the name of the product, the price, the ability to quickly ‘like’ the item to add to their favorites list in their profile, and potentially a way to immediately add an item to their cart without opening the individual item’s page.

 Product Page

-This page will give the user more information on a specific product, including the product name, the price, a description, and customer reviews.
+Give the user more information on a specific product, including the product name, the price, a description, and customer reviews.

 Adding an Item to Cart